PeopleAdmin/stressque/README.md

 end
 ```

-2. Configure your app to make use of the DSL generated workers.
+Which should be initialized within your app to redefine your workers for stress
+testing...

 ```ruby
 require 'resque'